Hellofafar/Bitcoin_KnowledgeGraph/README.md

 ## Data Cleaning/Processing

 ### Country Name
 1. For some country name with a comma, e.g. Korea, South, I added nationality name fo allCountryNames.txt manually.
+(All these countries will be printed out after country_aggregate.py is executed.)

 ## Reference
 1. NLTK: Bird, Steven, Edward Loper and Ewan Klein (2009), Natural Language Processing with Python.
 O’Reilly Media Inc.